Jor66453/ertghgtgh/README.md

 local localPlayer = game.Players.LocalPlayer

-if checkBan(localPlayer.UserId) then
+if not checkWhitelist(localPlayer.UserId) then
-    localPlayer:Kick("I am castiel, owner of the gui you are using!") return end
+    localPlayer:Kick("You are not approved to use this GUI!
+Please DM 'grimerah' aka Castiel in Discord to get approved.") return end